csci-1301/csci-1301.github.io/lectures/intro/inputs_and_outputs.md

----
-title: Inputs and Outputs
+# Inputs and Outputs
----

-# Reading Input from the User
+## Reading Input from the User

 - Input and output in CLI
     - Our programs use a command-line interface, where input and output come from text printed in a "terminal" or "console"